xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 	- In the demonstration, the **runAsUser** and **runAsGroup** are set to 1000 (the UID and GID of the user defined in the Docker image).
 By configuring these fields in the pod's security context, the pod is instructed to run with a specific user and group, rather than as root.
 This is crucial for restricting access and reducing security risks.
 		- These settings are part of the broader security context configuration, helping administrators enforce **least privilege** access in Kubernetes environments.
 	- Setting `allowPrivilegeEscalation` to false in the container's security context prevents the escalation of privileges within the container.
 When this field is set to false, the container cannot gain additional privileges and is restricted to its current user ID.
 This helps prevent privilege escalation attacks where an attacker gains elevated privileges within a container.
-- **Admission Controllers**: Since Kubernetes 1.25, admission controllers replace deprecated pod security policies to enforce security at the cluster level.
-They act as gatekeepers, preventing actions like root container execution and process escalation, or enforce critical security policies to reduce attack vectors.
+- **Admission Controllers**: Since Kubernetes 1.25, **admission controllers replace deprecated pod security policies to enforce security at the cluster level**.
+They act as **gatekeepers**, preventing actions like root container execution and process escalation, or enforce critical security policies to reduce attack vectors.
 	- They intercept requests to the API server and can modify or reject them based on custom rules and policies.
 This allows cluster administrators to enforce specific requirements, such as security checks or resource quotas, before allowing pods to be created or modified.
 	- Tools like **Kyverno** and **OPA Gatekeeper** provide additional policy enforcement.
 		- Pod Admission Controllers in Kubernetes are used to enforce policies on incoming pods, such as validating or mutating their configuration before they are created.
-Kyverno and Open Policy Agent (OPA) Gatekeeper are two popular options that provide this functionality.
-They allow administrators to define custom policies using YAML or Rego, respectively, which can then be applied to incoming pods.
+Kyverno and Open Policy Agent (OPA) Gatekeeper are two popular options that allow administrators to define custom policies using YAML or Rego, respectively, which can then be applied to incoming pods.
 	- **Other Tools**:
-		- **Falco**: A runtime security tool that monitors abnormal behavior and security threats.
+		- **Falco**: A runtime security tool that **monitors abnormal behavior and security threats**.
 			- Falco is an open-source runtime security project that integrates with Kubernetes to identify abnormal behavior and potential security threats.
 It uses a behavioral approach to detect anomalies in system calls, network activity, and other system interactions, providing real-time alerts and notifications for security teams.
-		- **Kubescape**: A security platform that scans for vulnerabilities and misconfigurations.
+		- **Kubescape**: A security platform that **scans for vulnerabilities and misconfigurations**.
 It provides a comprehensive security scan of the cluster, identifying potential vulnerabilities and misconfigurations that could be exploited by attackers.
-		- **[OIDC (OpenID Connect)](https://medium.com/@extio/kubernetes-authentication-with-oidc-simplifying-identity-management-c56ede8f2dec)**: An authentication protocol based on OAuth 2.0, recommended for large-scale Kubernetes clusters.
+		- **[OIDC (OpenID Connect)](https://medium.com/@extio/kubernetes-authentication-with-oidc-simplifying-identity-management-c56ede8f2dec)**: An authentication protocol based on OAuth 2.0, **recommended for large-scale Kubernetes clusters.**
-			- OpenID Connect (OIDC) is an identity layer built on top of OAuth 2.0 that provides a standardized way to authenticate users in large-scale Kubernetes deployments.
-OIDC provides a scalable and secure authentication mechanism that can be easily integrated with Kubernetes, making it a recommended protocol for enhanced authentication.
+			- OpenID Connect (OIDC) is an i**dentity layer built on top of OAuth 2.0** that provides a **standardized way to authenticate users in large-scale deployments**.
+			- OIDC provides a scalable and secure authentication mechanism that can be easily integrated with Kubernetes, making it a recommended protocol for enhanced authentication.
 - 4C’s of Cloud Native Security, namely Cloud, Cluster, Container, Code.
 	- This sequence represents the layers of abstraction in cloud native environments, starting from the broadest scope (cloud providers) to the narrowest scope (application code).
-Each layer builds upon the previous one, and securing each layer is crucial for overall security.
+		- Each layer builds upon the previous one, and securing each layer is crucial for overall security.
 	- Each endpoint acts as a layer from the outside-in and is a security best practice in Cloud Native Computing.
 	- Each subsequent layer acts as a reinforcement for the layer within.
 For example, Code would benefit from the security implementations of Container, Cluster and Cloud respectively.